 Acrylic, fabric, hair on canvas

-This piece was inspired by another childhood tv show I watched.
 I loved the fact that Gerald was that cool token black kid on the show.
 He was also best friends with the main character, Arnold.
 'Hey, Arnold’ showed real life situations.
 The funny thing is that I didn't realize it until now.
 The show had a lot of subliminal messages that went right over our heads, but even as a kid we could relate to a few of the trials and tribulations they faced on each episode of the show.

 Black Fist Series: The Realization